What is a SIC?

 What do SICs deliver?

-A SIC is paid by the developer in Special Contributions Areas and only on new additional development.
+A SIC is paid by the developer in former Special Contributions Areas and only on new additional development.
 The Department of Planning, Housing and Infrastructure ensures contributions are reasonable and relate only to new growth.

 SIC user guidelines